-A suprapubic catheter is an alternative solution to an indwelling urethral catheter in women who require chronic bladder drainage.
+A suprapubic catheter is an alternative solution to an indwelling urethral catheter in patients who require long-term bladder drainage.
 Potential problems unique to suprapubic catheters include skin infection, hematoma, bowel injury, and problems with catheter reinsertion.
-Long-term management of a suprapubic tube also may be problematic if the health care provider lacks the knowledge and expertise of suprapubic catheter management or if the homebound individual lacks quick access to a medical center in case of an emergency.
-In the appropriate situation, the suprapubic catheter affords many advantages over long-term urethral catheters.
+Long-term management of a suprapubic tube also may be problematic if the healthcare provider lacks the knowledge and expertise of suprapubic catheter management or if the homebound individual lacks quick access to a medical center in case of an emergency.
+Nevertheless, in the appropriate situation, the suprapubic catheter affords many advantages over long-term urethral catheters.

 Intermittent catheterization or self-catheterization is a mode of draining the bladder at timed intervals, as opposed to continuous bladder drainage.
-A prerequisite for self-catheterization is the patients' ability to use their hands and arms; however, in a situation in which a patient is physically or mentally impaired, a caregiver or health professional can perform intermittent catheterization for the patient.
-Of all 3 possible options (ie, urethral catheter, suprapubic tube, intermittent catheterization), intermittent catheterization is the best solution for bladder decompression of a motivated individual who is not physically handicapped or mentally impaired.
+A prerequisite for self-catheterization is patients' ability to use their hands and arms; however, in a situation in which a patient is physically or mentally impaired, a caregiver or health professional can perform intermittent catheterization for the patient.
+Of all 3 possible options (ie, urethral catheter, suprapubic tube, intermittent catheterization), intermittent catheterization is the best solution for bladder decompression of motivated individuals who can physically and cognitively participate in their care.

-Many studies of young individuals with spinal cord injuries have shown that intermittent catheterization is preferable to indwelling catheters (ie, urethral catheter, suprapubic tube) for both men and women.
-Intermittent catheterization has become a healthy alternative to indwelling catheters for individuals with chronic urinary retention due to an obstructed bladder, a weak bladder, or a nonfunctioning bladder.
-Young children with myelomeningocele have benefited from the use of intermittent catheterization.
+Many studies of young patients with spinal cord injuries have shown that intermittent catheterization is preferable to indwelling catheters (ie, urethral catheter, suprapubic tube) for both men and women.
+Intermittent catheterization has become a healthy alternative to indwelling catheters for individuals with chronic urinary retention due to an obstructed, weak, or nonfunctioning bladder.
+Young children with myelomeningocele have also benefited from the use of intermittent catheterization.

 Intermittent catheterization may be performed using a soft, red, rubber catheter or a short, rigid, plastic catheter.
-The use of plastic catheters is preferable to red rubber catheters because they are easier to clean and last longer.
+Plastic catheters are preferable to red rubber catheters because they are easier to clean and last longer.

 Intermittent catheterization is designed to simulate normal voiding.
 Usually, the average adult empties the bladder four to five times a day.
-Thus, catheterization should occur four to five times a day; however, individual catheterization schedules may vary, depending on the amount of fluid taken in during the day.
+Thus, catheterization should be done four to five times a day; however, individual catheterization schedules may vary, depending on the amount of fluid taken in during the day.

 Candidates for intermittent catheterization must have motivation and intact physical and cognitive abilities.
-Anyone who has good use of her hands and arms can perform self-catheterization.
+Anyone with good manual dexterity and an accessible urethra can perform self-catheterization.
 Young children and the older population are able to do this every day without problems.
-For individuals who are impaired, a home caregiver or a visiting nurse can be instructed to perform intermittent catheterization.
+For individuals who are unable to self-catheterize, a home caregiver or a visiting nurse can be instructed to perform intermittent catheterization.
 Self-catheterization may be performed almost anywhere, including at home and at work.